 All registered non-matriculating and degree-seeking students are automatically enrolled in the College's accident insurance as part to the registration process.
 This insurance plan is active from the beginning of the semester in which the student is registered.
-Students who enroll in the fall semester pay a rate of \$40 and are covered for the fall, winter and summer semesters.
-Students enrolling in the winter semester pay a discounted rate of \$31 and are covered for the winter and summer semesters.
-Students who enroll in the summer semester pay a discounted rate of \$11 and are covered for the summer semester.
+Students who enroll in the fall semester pay a rate of \$35 and are covered for the fall, winter and summer semesters.
+Students enrolling in the winter semester pay a discounted rate of \$9 and are covered for the summer semester.
 This insurance provides 24-hour-a-day coverage for accidents that occur on and off campus.
+The current policy covers up to \$10,000 per accident for necessary medical, hospital and emergency services and up to \$500 per dental accident with no deductibles.
 The College assumes no responsibility for student medical or hospital expenses.
 The policy is required for enrollment at CCS, whether or not a student has other coverage.